-What a crazy year this has been.
-As I write this post, we are getting into the first week of September and yet, my brain keeps telling me it is only April and the social distancing has only begun.
-Don’t know about you, but I feel like Bill Murray in the movie Groundhog Day and “I Got You Babe” won’t stop playing.
+As I write this post, we are five months into 2021 and we are FINALLY starting to see light at the end of this very long and dark tunnel.
+Don’t know about you, but I feel like life is on an endless loop, much like Bill Murray in the movie Groundhog Day and “I Got You Babe” won’t stop playing.
 Lucky for many of you in the live industry, things are looking up and starting to change.
 Stadiums, theme parks and entertainment districts are opening up and people are starting to poke their heads out the door, in desperate need for some social distanced social interaction.
-For all of you who support these events, we are excited to see you get back to work and do what you love most.
+For all of you who support these events, we are excited to see you get back to work and do what you love most!

 As venues start to come back online, we thought it would be beneficial to share a few suggestions on how to manage your comms systems as it comes back online for that first big show.